Kibale Forest National Park Uganda – Chimpanzee Tracking Safari Experience

 By road.

 Kibale National Park is easily accessible from Uganda’s capital, Kampala.
-This journey is about 6 hours about interesting landscapes, green countryside, traditional homesteads, tea plantations, and much more.
+This journey is about 6 hours with interesting landscapes, green countryside, traditional homesteads, tea plantations, and much more.

 By air.